dtrugman/modernposix/README.md

 ## Working directory wrapper

-This snippet shows how an application can change its working directory, run a few commands and then change it back to the original one:
+This snippet shows how an application can change its working directory just for a few commands.
+When you leave the scope, it will change the directory straight back.

+You can also use `mp::workdir::chdir` directly if you want.

 ```cpp
 try